nicholas12136/Senior-Design-Vivisense/README.md

 ## Project Overview

-ViviSense is an obstacle-awareness system designed to improve the safety of powered wheelchair users.
+ViviSense is an obstacle-awareness system designed to improve the safety of wheelchair users.
 The system mounts multiple **Time-of-Flight (ToF) ranging sensors** to the wheelchair, continuously maps the surrounding environment into a **polar occupancy grid**, and communicates obstacle proximity through three channels simultaneously:

 - **An LED ring** mounted to the chair that shows direction and severity of nearby obstacles
 - **Audio cues** that warn the user as obstacles enter the danger zone